Paralegal Resume - Sample + How-to Guide for 2024

 To start with, here’s a paralegal resume example, built with our own resume builder:

-paralegal resume sample
+paralegal resume example

 Follow the steps below to create a paralegal resume of your own.